Danish Crown Regalia

-The royal regalia, which symbolised the monarch's authority to rule, includes the crown of King Christian IV, which is a fine example of Renaissance guildwork, the better known crown of King Christian V and a smaller crown for the king's consort.
+The royal regalia, which symbolised the monarch's authority to rule, includes the crown of Christian IV, an example of Renaissance guild work, the better known crown of Christian V and a smaller crown for the king's consort.
 The Royal Collection has other important items and jewels, as well as precious prayer-books, and items belonging to the Order of the Elephant and the Order of the Dannebrog (such as the large diamond and pearl star of the Order of the Elephant worn on the coronation mantle).

 The old regalia

 The term old regalia is used to describe the crown regalia used prior to the introduction of absolute monarchy in 1660.